 Caballero has multiple prior charges in Harris County, including aggravated assault with a deadly weapon.

 The house was in bad condition.
-All of the windows had been broken and there was even a large hole in the side, seemingly from officers' attempts to get to the suspect during the standoff.
+All of the windows had been busted out and there was even a large hole in the side, seemingly from officers' attempts to get to the suspect during the standoff.

 At one point, fire officials could be seen using tools to break open what appeared to be a gun safe.